ory/kratos/docs/docs/cli/kratos-courier-watch.md

 ### Options

 ```
+      --expose-metrics-port int   The port to expose the metrics endpoint on (not exposed by default)
   -h, --help                      help for watch
 ```

 ### Options inherited from parent commands